 It’s been said that organising everything can help you focus and clear your mind, enabling you to think better and more precisely.
 However, it can be a struggle trying to store hoards of items properly.
-In a 100 yen store, you can find all sorts of shelves or boxes to help with this Herculean task.
+In Japanese dollar stores, you can find all sorts of shelves or boxes to help with this Herculean task.
 It’ll help you clear things away in bulk and keep you coordinated.
 You can throw a bunch of things in a box and store them away for future organisation.
 It’ll at least help to declutter your main living space for the moment.

 There are just a small handful of the many products you can get at 100 yen shops.
 They’re known as “mini department stores” in Japan which is telling of just how much they have on their shelves.
 Explore their aisles and take a gander at all the creative, innovative and random products they have!
 100 yen shops are everywhere in Tokyo so you’ll find one easily.

 Top 100 yen chains